Time complexity: O(n) # Space complexity: O(log(n)) excluding output def sortedArrayToBST(nums: List[int]) -> Optional[TreeNode]: return helper(nums, 0, len(nums) - 1) def helper(nums, start, end): if start > end: return None mid = (start + end) // 2 node = TreeNode(nums[mid]) node.left = helper(num

 Construct a Quad-Tree from a two-dimensional area using the following steps:

-• Recurse for each of the children with the proper sub-grid.
+isLeaftoFalseand setvalto any value and divide the current grid into four sub-grids. - Recurse for each of the children with the proper sub-grid.

 # Time complexity: O(n^2) # Space complexity: O(n^2) def construct(grid: List[List[int]]) -> 'Node': return helper(grid, 0, len(grid) - 1, 0, len(grid) - 1) def helper(grid, rowStart, rowEnd, colStart, colEnd) -> 'Node': # Reached a single element grid if rowEnd == rowStart: return Node(grid[rowStart][colStart], True, None, None, None, None) # Indices for recursing into smaller grids topRowEnd = (rowStart + rowEnd) // 2 leftColEnd = (colStart + colEnd) // 2 node = Node(False, False, None, None, None, None) topLeft = helper(grid, rowStart, topRowEnd, colStart, leftColEnd) topRight = helper(grid, rowStart, topRowEnd, leftColEnd + 1, colEnd) bottomLeft = helper(grid, topRowEnd + 1, rowEnd, colStart, leftColEnd) bottomRight = helper(grid, topRowEnd + 1, rowEnd, leftColEnd + 1, colEnd) # Condition for current node to be leaf: # All children are leaves and have same val isLeaf = ( (topLeft.isLeaf and topRight.isLeaf and bottomLeft.isLeaf and bottomRight.isLeaf) and (topLeft.val == topRight.val == bottomLeft.val == bottomRight.val) ) if isLeaf: node.isLeaf = True node.val = topLeft.val else: node.topLeft = topLeft node.topRight = topRight node.bottomLeft = bottomLeft node.bottomRight = bottomRight return node